Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 Reflexology therapists need:

-• a willingness to make direct physical contact with clients
+• A willingness to make direct physical contact with clients

-• a genuine interest in clients’ well-being
+• An interest in clients’ well-being

-• fitness and stamina
+• Fitness and stamina

-• strong hands
+• Strong hands

-• the ability to speak and listen well
+• The ability to speak and listen well

-• the ability to inspire trust from others
+• The ability to inspire trust from others

-• respect for other people’s opinions, beliefs, customs and values
+• Respect for other people’s opinions, beliefs, customs, and values

-• the desire to improve their skills on an ongoing basis.
+• The desire to improve their skills on an ongoing basis

 They should enjoy working with people and studying information to determine suitable techniques.